Skip to Content

 What is a SOC report?

-A SOC (often pronounced “sock”) examination is an opinion provided by an independent certified public accounting firm as to whether an organization’s internal processes and controls are well structured and working properly.
-Essentially, it’s a third-party assessment of the risks associated with using an organization — for example a software-as-a-service, third-party administrator, or payroll processor — with the goal of building trust between the organization and its customer.
+A SOC (often pronounced “sock”) report is an opinion provided by an independent certified public accounting firm as to whether an organization’s internal controls and processes are well structured and working properly.
+Essentially, it’s a third-party assessment of the risks associated with using an organization — for example, a software-as-a-service, third-party administrator, or payroll processor — with the goal of building trust between the organization and its customer.
 When performing a SOC examination and preparing a SOC report, the accounting firm looks at the organization’s internal control structure and whether it meets certain control objectives or criteria to manage various risks.
-While SOC reports are not a regulatory requirement, they’re a common contractual request of customers before they start doing business with you.
+While SOC reports aren’t a regulatory requirement, they’re a common contractual request of customers before they start doing business with you.
 It’s a formality that helps your customers manage risk associated with the activities they’re outsourcing to your organization.

 Why get a SOC audit?

 A common reason to get a SOC audit is because your customer requires one.
-But what if you could proactively provide your customers with a third-party report that supports the quality and effectiveness of your services, and proves your worth as an organization that exhibits solid business practices?
-Engaging a firm to provide a SOC examination up front is an excellent market entry strategy that can differentiate you from your competitors and demonstrate to sophisticated customers that you’ve got the right controls in place.
-In addition to the marketing benefits, doing a SOC examination in advance can alleviate some of the pressures you might get from vendor questionnaires as you sign on new customers.
+But what if you could proactively provide your customers with a third-party report that supports the quality and effectiveness of your services and proves your organization as one that exhibits solid business practices?
+Engaging a firm to provide a SOC examination upfront is an excellent market entry strategy that can differentiate you from your competitors and demonstrate to sophisticated customers that you’ve got the right organizational controls in place.
+In addition to the marketing benefits, engaging a third-party for a SOC examination in advance can alleviate some of the pressures you might get from vendor questionnaires as you sign on new customers.

-SOC 1 reports include content about controls at your organization that impact your customer’s internal controls over financial reporting.
-In short, if your company performs a service that potentially impacts your customers’ financials — for example payroll processing — you should consider a SOC 1 report.
-The intended audience for SOC 1 reports include your organization, your auditors, your customers, and your customer’s auditors, and these reports shouldn’t be disseminated to anyone other than that.
+SOC 1 includes content about controls at your organization that impact your customers’ internal controls over financial reporting.
+In short, if your company performs a service that potentially impacts your customers’ financials — for example, payroll processing — you should consider a SOC 1 examination and report.
+The intended audience for SOC 1 reports includes your organization, your auditors, your customers, and your customers’ auditors, and these reports shouldn’t be disseminated to anyone other than that.

-If you’re hosting or processing customer data whereby customers are concerned about the security, availability, or confidentiality of that data, a SOC 2 report may be the best fit.
+If you’re hosting or processing customer data where customers are concerned about that data's security, availability, or confidentiality, a SOC 2 report may be the best fit.
 SOC 2 addresses the effectiveness of controls related to one or all of the SOC 2 Trust Services Criteria: security, availability, confidentiality, processing integrity, and privacy.
 An extended SOC 2 report — called a SOC 2+ report — can include additional criteria from other frameworks such as HITRUST, HIPAA, or NIST CSF.
-SOC 2 report distribution is less restrictive than a SOC 1 report; you’re able to provide it to the same audience as SOC 1 reports, as well as prospective customers and business partners who understand the specifics of the report, but SOC 2 reports should not be publicly disseminated.
+SOC 2 report distribution is less restrictive than a SOC 1 report; you’re able to provide it to the same audience as SOC 1 reports, as well as prospective customers and business partners who understand the specifics of the report, but SOC 2 reports shouldn’t be publicly disseminated.

-SOC 3 is a general use report that can be freely distributed.
-SOC 3 addresses similar matters as SOC 2, but due to its public nature, the report omits a description of the controls and the tests performed by the auditor.
+A SOC 3 examination returns a general-use report that can be freely distributed.
+SOC 3 addresses similar matters as SOC 2, but due to its public nature, its report omits a description of the controls and the tests performed by the auditor.
 The intent of SOC 3 is to generate trust and confidence across a widespread audience without disclosing potentially sensitive information.

 SOC for Cybersecurity